sermon: Hosea's Prophecy (Part Three)

 Given 15-Sep-12; Sermon #1120; 79 minutes

-Martin Collins, continuing his exposition of Hosea, draws parallels between the scattering of physical Israel and the Church of God.
-The adulterous leadership of physical Israel has turned its back on God, despising God's omniscience, omnipotence, and mercy, and has glorified moral perversion such as homosexuality and sodomy, redefining marriage and condoning the gruesome murder of millions of unborn fetuses.
+The scattering of the Church of God contains some parallels to the scattering of physical Israel.
+The adulterous leadership of physical Israel has turned its back on God, despising God's omniscience, omnipotence, and mercy, and has glorified moral perversion such as homosexuality, redefining marriage and condoning the gruesome murder of millions of unborn children.
 We attempt to hide from ourselves, hide from others, but we cannot hide from God.
 Modern Israel has a form of religiosity, but it is empty and unsatisfying because it refuses to acknowledge or obey God, and substitutes the customs, precepts, and traditions of man in its place.
 Even though modern Israel has a dearth of knowledge about God, it has become unfaithful to the Covenant, trusting in gentile allies instead of God's protection.
 Ephraim is depicted as a half-baked cake, a dove, and a faulty weapon which inflicts wounds on its user.
 As Israel rejects God, God will use measured responses, as is depicted in the imagery of a pesky moth and a terrifying lion.
 God is always calling Israel to repent.
 The only antidote to sin is true, sincere repentance.

 In my series of sermons on Hosea, in looking at the chapters, I can give many sermons on each chapter, but I thought that would be too much for too long, so I have chosen to actually just give brief summaries on the chapters.
 That is my intention.